yoasyo25/career-development-curriculum/stress_management_spikes/second_session.md

 ### Start by Defining Stress
 - Start by defining stress
+  Hook: List multiple situations and students identify when they hear something "stressful"

+  * How do we define stress?
+Students pinpoint what it was from the examples that described "stress"
+  * How is *suffering* different from *stress*?

-  Hook: List multiple situations and students identify when they hear something "stressful" How do we define stress?
-Students pinpoint what it was from the examples that described "stress" Definition (from Upside of Stress): Stress is what arises when something you care about is at stake.
+  Definition (from Upside of Stress): Stress is what arises when something you care about is at stake.
 - Redefining how we can react to stress
   Ted Talk/Recap of McGonigal's ideas